Axios HTTP Client Using TypeScript

 };

-Finally, say if we are using React we can use the service in a component and again we will get proper type hinting, type checking and autocompletion.
+Finally, say if we are using React incorporating the service into a component will ensure robust type hinting, type checking, and autocompletion features.

 // UsersPage.tsx